1900 Is Not The Beginning

 Over the next ten years, the warehouse space was rented out to various businesses, including a number of arts and cultural organizations, some of whom became founding members of Artspace.
 In 1984 the Manitoba Centennial Centre assumed ownership of the building in order to lease it to Artspace Inc. for the next 99 years.

+The Rooftop of Artspace has become iconic because of its fencing.
 Rooftop advertising signs were a common form of business advertising in the early 20th Century.
 The one atop Artspace was added in 1903 and originally read “Gaults Limited Importers Wholesale Dry Goods.”
 The sign was refurbished in 2011 and now reads “Artspace.”
 It is one of four original rooftop signs remaining in the Exchange District.

-1 Source: Waddell, M. Ross.
-The Exchange District: An Illustrated Guide to Winnipeg’s Historic Commercial District.
+- Waddell, M. Ross, “The Exchange District: An Illustrated Guide to Winnipeg’s Historic Commercial District.”
 Heritage Winnipeg Corporation.
 Winnipeg: 1989. http://manitobia.ca/resources/books/local_histories/041.pdf